-Depending on where you live, before you can keep a venomous snake, it may be necessary to be in possession of a venomous snake licence.
+Depending on where you live, before you can keep a venomous snake, it may be necessary to be in possession of a venomous snake license.
 As a responsible snakekeeper, it is imperative that we comply fully with this legislation.
-Also, one should have a sound knowledge of keeping a range of non-venomous snakes before travelling down the venomous route.
+Also, one should have a sound knowledge of keeping a range of non-venomous snakes before traveling down the venomous route.
 Proper procedures should also be set in place should you sustain a bite.
 All precautions should be taken to prevent a snake from escaping.
 A harmless snake escaping is bad news; a venomous snake escaping is irresponsible and exposes people to undue risk.

 Photo credit: Paul Donovan

 The arboreal boomslang can frequently be found in isolated trees within open clearings.